StrangeBeeCorp/docs/docs/includes/access-manage-case-templates.md

 !!! warning "Required permissions for managing case templates"
-    Only users with the `manageCaseTemplate` permissions can manage case templates in TheHive.
+    Only users with the `manageCaseTemplate` permission can manage case templates in TheHive.